Design & Materials

 When installing Surefoot in dense urban and industrial areas, it is prudent to contact "Dial before you dig" and have plans of existing infrastructure before installation commences.
 If this is not available, cabling and pipes can be located with a basic CAT scanner.
 Once located there are two options, change the location or position of Surefoot to avoid the infrastructure or use a 2 or 3 way Surefoot model that has the driving directions of the micropiles changed.

 By using the Surefoot 2 or 3 way bases with the correct micropile directions, Installation can avoid known obstacles such as foundations of existing building services or boundary conditions of the allotment.

 Can Surefoot be used in Loose Sands / Soft Clays?

 Depending on the applied loadings, Surefoot can be used in many applications on soils with low capacity.
-Our system allows for the use of micropile extensions to drive the piles further to a soil layer with a higher resistance value.
+Our system allows for the use of various length micropiles depending on the engineering assessment.
+The piles can be driven further and as required into a soil layer with a higher resistance value.